acs48/rpcmple/README.md

   - the c++ application is the client, on Windows interfaces already available for named pipes and TCP connection
   - the Go application is the server, and supports whatever implements net.Conn interface
 ## How it works
-Base block of rpcmple is the data signature, which is a charachter string representing the data to be transferred.
+Base block of rpcmple is the data signature, which is a character string representing the data to be transferred.
 It supports the following data types:
 - 'i' for int64
 - 'I' for array of int64
 - 'u' for uint64